richy330/Documentation/_sources/Workbench_AvailableTests.md

 Checks if the number of command-calls is within min_count and max_count (including min and max limits).
 Is usually put inside the try-catch block of a test, along with the script/function call.

-filename: specifies the matlab-file that this test is to be run on.
+**filename**: specifies the matlab-file that this test is to be run on.
 Has to be a character-vector, ending with ".m"

-commands: a cell array containing the commands in form of character-vectors.
+**commands**: a cell array containing the commands in form of character-vectors.
 This can likely include any command known to Matlab, for example 'tan', 'sqrt', 'plot', 'for', 'try' etc.

-max_count: Row-vector with the same number of elements as items in commands.
+**max_count**: Row-vector with the same number of elements as items in commands.
 First element in the vector corresponds to first command in commands-array, and so on.
 The test will verify that commands(i) within the specified matlab-file are is present at most max_count(i).
 If no upper limit of occurence should be specified, include nan in the corresponding position.

-min_count: Identical to max_count, but specifying the minimum number of occurence.
+**min_count**: Identical to max_count, but specifying the minimum number of occurence.
 If no lower limit of occurence should be specified, inclue nan in the corresponding position.
 ```{note}
 This test does not need to be referenced as a method of the Example-Class.
 In short, write mltutorCountCommand(), not obj.mltutorCountCommand()
 ```